terraware/terraserver/docs/data-model.md

 | `key_storage_nonce`       | text      |          |                |

 ### messages

+**Obsolete!** This was used as the queue for real-time messaging before the server switched to using MQTT.

 | Column | Type | Null | References | Notes
 | --- | --- | --- | --- | ---